pretix/pretix-docs/docs/topics/scan.md

 The device also needs to have a camera or integrated code scanner.
 See our [support policy](https://docs.pretix.eu/en/latest/user/android-version-support.html#pretixscan) for more information.

-You also need access to a separate device from which you can access the pretix backend while you are setting up your device running pretixSCAN.
+You also need a separate device from which you can access the pretix backend while you are setting up your device running pretixSCAN.

 ## How To